-During the year ended December 31, 2021, the Organization was awarded by W.K.
-Kellogg Foundation two grants in the amount of \$460,381 and \$50,000.
-The Organization recognized \$510,381 as grants and contributions revenue on the consolidated financial statements for the year ended December 31,2021.
-A member of the Organization's board is also employed by the W.K.
+During the year ended December 31, 2022, the Organization was awarded two grants by W.K.
+Kellogg Foundation totaling \$600,000, which was recognized as grants and contributions revenue for the year ended December 31, 2022.
+During the year ended December 31, 2021, the Organization recognized \$510,381 as grants and contributions revenue from the same related party.
+A member of the Organization's board is employed by the W.K.
 Kellogg Foundation.
+During 2022, the Organization was also awarded a \$75,000 grant from the RosaMary Foundation.
+A member of the Organization's board also sits on the RosaMary Foundation's board.